cgencer/EQueue-docs/03-Setup.md

 - All emotiles will be put into the provided bag and shuffled.

 - Fill up the blank emotile spaces between the axes by drawing them from the bag (any side).
-Colour of the middle stripe shouldn't match with any adjacent tiles different levels and adjacent sectors.
+The color of the middle stripe shouldn't match with any adjacent tiles different levels and adjacent sectors.
 Replace any such matching tiles with different ones from the bag.

 - Distribute one emotile from the bag to each player as their beginning tiles.
 These will be queued in front of them, visible and accessible by other players.